-And the home-cooked version is also quite cheap to make as you can buy a whole kampong chicken (less than S$10) and cook for a family of four or more.
+And the home-cooked version is also quite cheap to make as you can buy a whole kampong chicken (about S$10) and cook for a family of four or more.
 Read this page for photos and tips on making authentic Hainanese chicken rice, and the next page for the printable recipe.

 - The authentic Hainanese way of cooking the chicken is by poaching (seeping the chicken in hot water), NOT steamed or boiled or any other way.
 However, there is nothing wrong if you choose to steam or boil the chicken in your home-cooked version.
 My mum cooks chicken rice by steaming the chicken and it tastes awesome, just not authentic XD

 - How to cook the chicken: Seep the chicken inside a pot of hot water (rapidly boiled then heat turned off).
 After that, dip the chicken in a large bowl of ice water for a few minutes to cool the chicken.
 Then the stock is reheated back to boiling, turn off the heat, and return the chicken back to the pot to seep.
 Repeat the process a few times until chicken is cooked.
 Don’t worry, the chicken will be nicely cooked as long as you reheat the broth before seeping the chicken during each interval.